inancalp/PortfolioProject-WebEngineering/README.md

 This is my initial portfolio website, created as part of the 'Web Engineering' course.

 # Features
-- CV: Displaying personal information.
+- Main Page
-- Travel Photos: A collection of images captured during my travels.
+    - Includes a collection of images captured during my travels and a bit of poetry.
+- CV
-- Practice Enterprise 1 Project: Presentation and details.
+- Practice Enterprise 1 Project
+    - Presentation and details.
-    - For the 'Practice Enterprise 1' project 'StudyON', you can find the GitHub repository at the following link: <Sample Link>.
+    - You can find the GitHub repository for the project at the following link: link_here.
-- Contact Page: A convenient way to get in touch.
+- Contact Page

 # Technologies Used
 - HTML